Super Rescue Solbrain

 Super Rescue Solbrain (特救指令ソルブレイン, Tokkyū Shirei Soruburein) is a Japanese tokusatsu television series produced by Toei Company.
-It ran for 53 episodes from January 20, 1991 to January 26, 1992 on TV Asahi.
-It is part of the Metal Hero Series franchise; a sequel to Special Rescue Police Winspector, it is the second series in the Rescue Police Series trilogy.
+It ran for 53 episodes from January 20, 1991, to January 26, 1992, on TV Asahi.
+It is part of the Metal Hero Series franchise; a sequel to Special Rescue Police Winspector, it is the second installment in the Rescue Police Series trilogy.

+For distribution purposes, Toei refers to this television series as simply Solbrain.

 Plot

 After the Winspector police team leaves Japan to fight crime in France, Chief Shunsuke Masaki realizes he must create a new police team to defend Tokyo from crime.
 He creates Solbrain – a high-tech special rescue force, expert in missions requiring rescue and firepower.
 Its leader is Daiki Nishio, a rookie detective who can use the Plus Up command in his car to transform into SolBraver.
 Other members are Reiko Higuchi, also able to use the Plus Up command to transform into SolJeanne, SolBraver's female counterpart; and SolDozer, a yellow bulldozer robot.
 Later in the series, the Winspector team returns to Japan and teams up with Solbrain for a three-part story (episodes 21-23).
 From episode 34 on, Ryouma, the protagonist from Winspector, returns as a member of Solbrain, wearing a suit dubbed the Knight Fire.